HelenDrug/100-days-of-code/log.md

 ##### React
 **Today's Progress**: Continued to build Star Match Game from react course at Pluralsight.
 I learned about using side-effects hooks such as useEffect() - it helped to iteract with the timer in the game.
 And also I learned about unmounting and re-mounting components using KEY property of the component.

+### Day 55: April 23, 2020
+##### React
+**Today's Progress**: Continued to build Star Match Game from react course at Pluralsight.
+I learned how to create customs hook to include all state interactions and computations and than used that hook in main game component.
+The game component became smaller and more neat.
+All what game component do is exctracting data from custom hook.

+### Day 56: April 24, 2020
+##### React
+**Today's Progress**: Today I watched the last video from #PluralSight react course and it was about setting up environment for React project.
+Next I’m going to learn about styles components

+### Day 57: April 25, 2020
+##### React, JavaScript
+**Today's Progress**: today I was going through Object Oriented and Functional programming on #freeCodeCamp and I also started a project where I need to render a data tree with React components

+### Day 58-59: April 26-27, 2020
+##### React
+**Today's Progress**: Today I